 I know you have gone through déjà vu at least a few times in your life and wondered, what has just happened to me?
 Déjà vu is a French word that means “already seen” and happens when we feel like an individual, place, or thing looks familiar to us without experiencing it before.

-70 % of the population experience this strange phenomenon however, most people between age 15 to 25 years olds encounter it than any other age group.
+70 % of the population experience this strange phenomenon; however, most people between ages 15 to 25 years old encounter it more often than any other age group.

 Now, what does déjà vu mean?
-We’ll get to understand this better such that when it happens to you next time you’ll have a deeper understanding of it.
+If we can understand this better when it happens to you next time, you’ll have a deeper understanding of it.

-Here’s the meaning of déjà vu if you’ve ever experienced it
+Here’s the meaning of déjà vu if you’ve never experienced it

 WHAT THE STUDY SAYS ABOUT YOUR MEMORY

 This gives insight into why many young people experience déjà vu because memory reduces as we grow.
-On the other hand, individuals who encounter déjà vu may have a better memory in the first place.
-Déjà vu can’t be triggered if they aren’t forgetting things.
+But on the other hand, individuals who encounter déjà vu may have a better memory in the first place.
+This is because déjà vu can’t be triggered if people do not forget things.

 Researchers aren’t sure whether déjà vu impacts the brain in any way.
-Déjà vu might be making people cautious because they might find it hard trusting their memory.
-No one can confirm the fact that déjà vu’s meaning relates to past life experiences although some individuals believe so.
-Nevertheless, this is an interesting idea which when proven to be true could make it easier for us to learn about ourselves on a much deeper level.
+Déjà vu might be making people cautious because they might find it hard to trust their memory.
+No one can confirm the fact that déjà vu’s meaning relates to past life experiences, although some individuals believe so.
+Nevertheless, this is an interesting idea that, when proven to be true, could make it easier for us to learn about ourselves on a much deeper level.